 How was it that in a matter of twenty minutes I had become so comfortable with this girl?
-I have no idea but I don’t really care because I was having fun and it kept my mind off what I was doing to Asher.
+I had no idea but I didn't really care because I was having fun and it kept my mind off of what I was doing to Asher.

-Jade and I talked for a while longer and I revealed to her that I wasn’t from around here and she seemed disappointed, but I assured her that I’d visit often once I went back home.
+Jade and I talked for a while longer and I revealed to her that I wasn’t from around here, which seemed to disappoint her, but I assured her that I’d visit often once I went back home.

-I couldn’t bare to lose her even though I just met her, she was the only regular friend I had and I wouldn’t jeopardize that.
+I couldn’t bare to lose her even though I'd just met her, she was the only regular friend I had and I wouldn’t jeopardize that.

 We ended up walking around the mall and I swear we spent an eternity in the bookstore because Jade looked at every book.

-By the time we were done it was after supper, so we both went home after exchanging numbers and promising to hang out soon.
+By the time we were done it was after dinner time, so we both went home after exchanging numbers and promising to hang out soon.

 I was so happy about making a friend that I didn’t once think about Asher until I was back at the cabin.

-Once I entered, Becca and Asher practically pounced on me, asking a million questions at the same time.
+Once I got inside Becca and Asher practically pounced on me, asking a million questions at the same time.

 “Calm down guys!”
 I shouted over them, prying them off of me.

 “Sorry.”
-They both apologized and took a step back from me.
+They both apologized, taking a step back from me.